rainingbytes/asusosx/README.md

 ## OS X El Capitan 10.11.15

 ### Not Working
+ - GTX860M is disabled in my DSDT to conserve on power.
+(Nvidia Optimus is not yet supported so might as well disable it.)

+### Maybe working / Work in Progress.
+  - Thunderbolt is detected but no DROM forces thunderbolt v2.
+(This laptop is Thunderbolt v1)
+    - The only device I have tested is a My Passport Pro and it was detected correctly in System Report but no disk drive was available.
   - Sleep causes sound to not work on wakeup
     - TODO: Fix this using RehabMan's CodecCommander and hda-verb
- - GTX860M is disabled in my DSDT to conserve on power.

 ### Working
 Everything else.
 Please let me know if anything else is not working.